gwillen/aises-final-project-2025/README.md

 - `--prompt`: Custom prompt to use (defaults to the predefined prompt asking for coding examples)
 - `--list-models`: List available models from the specified provider and exit
+- `--dry-run`: Show what would be sent to the API without actually making the call

 ### Examples